+Hiking gear checklist is most important for hikers when they are in hike.
 As with camping, fishing, or hunting, going on an exhilarating hike is a great way to get some beneficial exercise and to enjoy the great outdoors.
 As you hit the trail, you will likely experience many wonderful sights and sounds.

 But that does not mean you should skip planning, packing, and preparing for your hike.
 By bringing everything necessary to ensure your safety and enjoyment, you can ensure your next hike will be the best one yet.

 - 1 Top 12 Essential Hiking Gear Checklist:

 - 4 3.
 Choosing the Best Hiking Clothes

 - 7 6.
 Lighting the Way